-Pensions and other post-employment benefit (OPEB) costs - For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net positon of the Plan and additions to/deductions from Plan's fiduciary net position have been determined on the same basis as they are reported to the Plan.
+Pensions and other post-employment benefit (OPEB) costs - For purposes of measuring the net pension and OPEB liabilities, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension/OPEB expense, information about the fiduciary net position of the Plans and additions to/deductions from Plan's fiduciary net position have been determined on the same basis as they are reported to the Plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-The Authority receives actuarially-based calculations to compute the annual required contributions (ARC) necessary to fund the obligations over the remaining amortization periods.
-In the governmental funds, pension and OPEB costs are recognized as contributions are made.
-For government-wide statements, the Authority reports the full accrual cost equal to the current year contributions, adjusted for interest and "adjustment to the ARC" on the beginning of the year underpaid amount, if any.

 Deferred outflows of resources - A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
-The Authority reports deferred outflows of resources as a result of pension earnings.
-This amount is the result of a difference between what the plan expected to earn from plan investments and what is actually earned.
-This amount will be amortized over the next five years and included in pension expense.
-Changes in assumptions and experience differences relating to the net pension liability are deferred and amortized over the expected remaining services lives of the employees and retirees in the plan.
+The Authority reports deferred outflows of resources as a result of pension and OPEB investment earnings.
+These amounts are the result of a difference between what the plans are expected to earn from plans investments and what is actually earned.
+These amounts will be amortized over the next five years and included in pension and OPEB expense.
+Changes in assumptions and experience differences relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plan.

 Deferred inflows of resources - A deferred inflow of resources is an acquisition of net position by the government that is applicable to a future reporting period.
-For governmental funds this includes unavailable revenue in connection with receivables for revenues that are not considered available to liquidate liabilities of the current period.
-The Authority reports deferred inflows of resources as a result of pension earnings.
-This amount is the result of a difference between what the plan expected to earn from the plan investments and what the plan actually earned.
-This amount will be amortized over the next five years and included in pension expense.
-Changes in assumptions and experience differences relating to the net pension liability are deferred and amortized over the expected remaining services lives of the employees and retirees in the plan.
+For governmental funds this includes unavailable in connection with receivables for revenues that are not considered available to liquidate liabilities of the current period.
+Changes in assumptions and experience differences relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plan.